 The audit committee conducts a preparatory review of the quarterly and annual financial statements, focusing on items involving estimation and judgment, the application of new accounting principles and any material related-party transactions.

 The annual general meeting determines board remuneration after considering recommendations by the company’s nomination committee.
-The board members elected by and from among group employees and associated companies have reduced their board remuneration at their own initiative, in line with an agreement between employee organisations and Aker.
-Additional information on remuneration paid to individual board members for 2015 can be found in Note 36 to the consolidated accounts.
+The board members elected by and among the employees and associated companies have reduced their board remuneration at their own initiative, in line with an agreement between employee organisations and Aker.
+Additional information on remuneration paid to individual board members for 2017 can be found in Note 33 to the consolidated accounts.

 The President and CEO determines the remuneration payable to key executives in accordance with board guidelines.
 Aker ASA has no stock option programmes.
 The remuneration for executive management includes a fixed annual salary, standard employee pension and insurance schemes and a variable pay element.

-A share bonus award programme for employees (excluding the President and CEO) was established in 2011.
+Aker ASA has a share bonus award programme for employees (excluding the President and CEO).
 Share awards are subject to specified conditions and goal achievement.
 This incentive programme for employees is presented in Note 2 to the Aker ASA annual accounts.

-Further information on remuneration for 2015 for individual members of Aker’s executive management can be found in Note 36 to the consolidated accounts.
-The company’s guidelines for remuneration to executive management are described in Note 36, and will also be presented to shareholders at the annual general meeting in the form of a dedicated supporting document.
+Further information on remuneration for 2017 for individual members of Aker’s executive management can be found in Note 33 to the consolidated accounts.

 Some members of Aker’s executive management represent the company’s interests as board members of other Aker companies.
 They do not receive personal remuneration for these board memberships.